geraldstanje/coding_assigment/README.md

 After the trie is built, the output vector is allocated.

 The function keyword_matcher::match_keywords would take a url string and return a vector with the size of the bag of words, storing one's and zero's only.
-For performance reason std::vector<uint16_t> was selected rather than a vector<bool>.
+For performance reason std::vector <unsigned> was selected rather than a vector <bool>.
 If the size of the bag of words would be const, a bitset could be selected.
 A bitset<32> could also be stored in 4 bytes memory.
 A one at index x means the a keyword within the bag of words was found.
 The function match_keywords only initializes the output vector to zero, rather than allocating it.